kitnato/neverquest/source/data/manual.md

 ##### Usable relics

-In addition to potentially providing a [static](#static-relics) effect, these relics also allow direct interaction, usually granting a new action.
+These relics allow direct interaction, usually granting a new action.
+Some can be equipped for their effect to be granted.

 ##### Infusable relics